GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 navigator.joinAdInterestGroup(interestGroup, 3600);
 ```

-The publisher can also pass in their first-party data in by setting the signals in the [auction config](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#21-initiating-an-on-device-auction) when initiating the auction, and can control who receives the first-party data.
+The publisher can also pass their first-party data in by setting the signals in the [auction config](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#21-initiating-an-on-device-auction) when initiating the auction, and can control who receives the first-party data.
 When a publisher passes the first-party data in as `auctionSignals`, it is available to both buyers and sellers.
 When the data is passed in as `sellerSignals`, it is available only to the seller, and when passed in as `perBuyerSignals`, it is available only to the specified buyers.
 The publisher can also pass in first-party data to component auctions.
 The publisher and the auction participants should agree before on what first-party data needs to be shared, and how the data needs to be formatted.

 The following example describes how the first-party data can be passed in by the publisher to various auction participants: